Chehalis Flooding & Fish

-The Chehalis Basin Strategy "Reducing Flood Damage and Enhancing Aquatic Species" Policy Workshop will be held on November 13, 2013 from 8:30am - 5:30pm and on May 22, 2014 from 8:30 am – 12:00 pm at the Veteran’s Memorial Museum, 100 SW Veterans Way in Chehalis, WA.
+A Chehalis Basin Strategy ’Reducing Flood Damage and Enhancing Aquatic Species’ Policy Workshop will be held on May 22, 2014 from 8:30am - 5:30pm and on May 22, 2014 from 8:30 am – 12:00 pm at the Veteran’s Memorial Museum, 100 SW Veterans Way in Chehalis, WA.
 This workshop is open to the public.
 For more information, read the agenda.

 The Chehalis Basin has repeatedly flooded over the past decades.
 There have been seven major floods in the past 30 years alone.
 The 2007 flood caused over $900 million in private and public damages, as well as closed Interstate 5 and a major rail line for days.
 The 2010-11 Washington State Legislature passed Engrossed Substitute House Bill (ESHB) 2020, which required the Office of Financial Management (OFM) to produce a report for the Governor and Legislature that identifies recommended priority flood hazard mitigation projects in the Chehalis River Basin.
 The Center was asked by the Governor's Office to help OFM—in collaboration with the five state agencies, affected and interested federal agencies, 2 tribal governments, and 12 local governments—produce the report.
 The Center's tasks were to coordinate the report using technical information provided by other agencies and organizations, and to conduct a situation assessment of flood alternatives and relationships between the responsible parties and stakeholders.
 The report was completed in December 2012.